-Part 5 of the statutory guidance in Keeping Children Safe in Education 2021 sets out how our school/college will manage reports of child-on-child sexual violence and harassment.
-That part of the guidance also links through to a further Department for Education (DfE) advice document from September 2021: 'Sexual violence and sexual harassment between children in schools and colleges'.
+Part 5 of the statutory guidance in Keeping Children Safe in Education 2022 sets out how our school/college will manage reports of child-on-child sexual violence and harassment.
 This document is read and understood by DSLs and referred to as needed, particularly if a report of child-on-child sexual violence or sexual harassment is made.